DragunWF/DragunWF/README.md

 - The operating systems I'm quite familiar with in utilizing are `Windows`, `Linux`, and `macOS`.
 The Linux distros I've used so far are `Ubuntu` and `Mint`.
 - The programming, scripting, and markup languages I code in are `Python`, `C`, `C#`, `Java`, `JavaScript`, `SQL`, `PowerShell`, `Bash`, `HTML`, and `CSS`.
 - My **favorite programming languages** are `C#` and `JavaScript`.
 My **preferred operating system** is `macOS`.
-- For a full list of my skills and the libraries/frameworks I work in, you can go to [this link](https://dragunwf.up.railway.app/skills/more).
+- For a full list of my skills and the libraries/frameworks I use frequently, you can go to [this link](https://dragunwf.up.railway.app/skills/more).

 ### Links to my other stuff